p1kus/eldorado-homelab/README.md

 | Automation    | n8n                 | `n8n`                                    |
 | Tools         | Omni Tools          | `omni-tools`                             |
 | Scheduling    | Crontab Guru        | `crontab-guru-dashboard`                 |

-### Planned

-- Authentik — SSO, OIDC and MFA.

-The Crontab Guru stack requires the existing `Dockerfile` and application files under `stacks/crontab-guru/`.
-They were not included in the original configuration and therefore cannot be recreated by this repository.

 ## Daily Operations